 After the final layer I spent several hours (yes, several hours) sanding the surface as smooth as possible.
 I used a coarse sandpaper first and then repeated the process with a much finer grade.
 I would suggest using thin gloves for this much hand sanding.
 I didn’t use any and my fingertips were not happy about for a few days!
 I was able to use a hand sander for some of the initial sanding, but I had to be careful with it since it sometimes it seemed too strong and would create divots instead of smoothing them out.
 I also removed the painter’s tape at this point.
 Even though I did have to use the putty knife in a few spots to scrape where a bit of concrete covered the tape, it seems to have protected the wall pretty successfully.
 Once the surface is smooth and your tape is removed, use the shop vacuum to remove the excess dust and you’re ready to seal your countertop!I used three coats of a water-based satin finish sealer.
 This sealer package recommended applying the sealer with a short nap roller and a brush for tighter areas, and that seemed to work really well.
 The sealer was the consistency of thinned skim milk, so you have to be careful not to splash it everywhere as you roll it on.
 Once the sealer was dry, we re-installed the sink and we were done!

-You can see that the sealer darkened the countertop a bit, but I really like the dark contrast with the white tile and yellow cabinets.
+You can see that the sealer darkened the countertop a bit, but I really like the dark contrast with the white tile and yellow cabinets (white kitchen accessories like these really look pretty against the grey).
 So far it seems to be holding up and appears totally waterproof as well (although if water sits on the surface for a while the area turns dark and lightens back up when it dries).
 I have to say that this was a rather physically demanding project (I can’t even tell you how sore my arms were after the final round of sanding), but it was totally worth it.
 Even the contractors working in the house were impressed that I was able to do it myself and how nice it turned out!
 Not a bad countertop makeover for under $100, right?
 Think you’ll be trying it in your home anytime soon? xo.
 Laura

 Credits // Author: Laura Gummerman, Photography: Laura Gummerman and Elsie Larson